• 🎓 Education & Media Literacy

 • Stop (sounds extraordinary).

-• Investigate the site (reputation? conflicts?).
+• Investigate the site (reputation? conflicts of interest?).

 • Find better coverage (search news + fact checks; look for Cochrane/NIH/FDA references).